 Disclaimer: Yeah, I realize that I'm definitely bragging here; hence why I labeled this section "Things I'm Most-Proud Of."

-- IIS Express - I came up with the idea for IIS Express one afternoon after writing an SDK sample where I showed that it was possible to create a mini version of IIS which could be used for self-hosting applications and debugging.
+- IIS Express - I came up with the idea for IIS Express one afternoon after writing an SDK sample where I showed that it was possible to create a mini version of IIS that could be used for self-hosting applications and debugging.
 After I proved that it could work, I faced a huge uphill battle trying to sell the idea for a miniature version of IIS to my bosses, (e.g. ThomasD, VijayS, Mai-lanB, BillS, etc.) Once I had convinced all of them, then I had to convince the Visual Studio team to dump Cassini in favor of IIS Express.
 (That was no small task, believe me.)
 Shortly after I had everyone on board, Vijay took over the project while I changed teams for the next year, and Vijay grew my rather simple idea into a full-fledged application.
 (Kudos to Vijay - I had more modest plans originally.)
 A few years later I changed teams again and I took over IIS Express, where I added some more cool features to it.
 Now IIS Express ships everywhere, so it's pretty cool to see how far you can take an SDK sample.

 - Being a PM on the IIS team - This was a dream come true for me.
 Oh sure, that dream was more of a nightmare in the days before shipping a product, but being a PM for IIS was pretty much everything I thought it would be.
 By way of nostalgia, here's what the IIS Product team looked like in 2009.
 (Note: I took the picture, so I'm not in the picture.
 I prefer it that way.)